 WTI crude oil price forecast 2025 remains stable

 Goldman Sachs sticks to its WTI crude oil price forecast for 2025, while raising its global oil demand outlook.
-The bank now expects global oil demand to grow by 600,000 barrels daily in 2025 and 400,000 barrels daily in 2026 [10].
+The bank now expects global oil demand to grow by 600,000 barrels daily in 2025 and 400,000 barrels daily in 2026 [[10]](LINK 1).
+Fluctuations in global demand can significantly impact global oil prices and inventory levels, shaping market dynamics and influencing price trends worldwide.

 The bank’s research team also highlights President Trump’s preference for keeping WTI between $40 and $50 a barrel.
-His nearly 900 social media posts about oil prices support this observation [9], adding another layer to the market’s future.
+His nearly 900 social media posts about oil prices support this observation [[9]](LINK 4), adding another layer to the market’s future.
+Natural gas prices also interact with oil prices, influencing broader energy market dynamics and investment decisions.

 What this means for oil and gas investments

 Oil prices have been going up and down lately.
 These WTI crude oil price changes create great opportunities for investors who want to vary their portfolios with oil and gas assets.
 The prices react to tightening global supply conditions.
+Geopolitical risk, such as regional conflicts or policy changes, can create significant volatility in commodity markets and affect investment outcomes.
 Working interest investments let investors take part in this vital market.

 Oil and gas working interest opportunities